hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 ## Stop the private network and remove containers

-To shut down the private network and delete all containers and images created from running the sample network and the PetShop dapp:
+To shut down the private network and delete all containers and images created from running the sample network and the Pet Shop dapp:

 === "Linux/MacOS"